 Breast cancer is the second most common types of cancers among women.
 According to stats, 1 out of 8 women in the US develops this condition at least once in a lifetime.
 It is common for women aged 55-65.
 Theoretically, men can also develop breast cancer but the risks are relatively low.
 Family history also plays a role.
-Other risk factors are genetic mutations, starting menstruation before 12 years, or going on menopause after 55, not having children and having dense breast tissues.
-Following are some of the symptoms.
-However, these symptoms aren’t always necessarily evident.
+Other risk factors of breast cancer are genetic mutations, starting menstruation before 12 years, or going on menopause after 55, not having children and having dense breast tissues.

 The risk of breast cancer in women is increasing every day.
 However, the good news is that the treatment is getting better and more effective.
 Here are some of the tips to prevent breast cancer, for prevention is better than cure.